-3. DANC 2000/3000 Dance Production Assignments
+1. DANC 2000/3000 Dance Production Assignments

 Among "Major Requirements" are DANC 2000 Production Assignment I and DANC 3000 Production Assignment II.
+Both courses are graded "Satisfactory/Unsatisfactory".
 Dance majors gain invaluable experience in dance production, and they serve their fellow dance majors who are performing in and/or choreographing for a given production.
-For each of the two courses the dance major student must fulfill: (see next page)
+For each of the two courses the dance major student must fulfill:

-- 1. A production crew assignment

-- 2. A set-up and strike assignment

-- 3. Participation in production workshop classes convened each semester by the Technical Director in the Department of Dance
+- 1. A production crew assignment 2.
+A set-up and strike assignment - 3.
+Participation in production meetings convened each semester by the Technical Director